North Korea Demolishes Its Nuclear Test Site In A 'Huge Explosion'

 North Korea has already conducted six nuclear tests at the site, the last of which was considered highly successful.
 Hanham says at this stage, it's not clear that North Korea needs to continue testing its weapons at Punggye-ri.
 By destroying it, "They're giving away the least useful part of their nuclear program," she says.

 Punggye-ri is located in the remote, mountainous northeastern section of the country.
-The test site is believed to have been established in the early 2000s, and became widely known following the North's first nuclear test in 2006.
+The test site is believed to have been established in the early 2000s, and it became widely known following the North's first nuclear test in 2006.
 The smattering of journalists from the U.S., U.K., South Korea, China and Russia took a reported 20-hour journey by train and bus from Wonsan, on North Korea's east coast, to get to Punggye-ri for the nuclear site dismantlement.

 In addition to being remote, experts say Punggye-ri is an ideal test site.
 "From a geologic perspective, it's a really good choice," says Frank Pabian, an imagery analyst at 38 North with a long background in studying nuclear testing.
 Most of the test tunnels lie under Mount Mantap, a granite mountain that is perfect for containing powerful nuclear explosions.